 Kosovo is a small country with less than 2 million citizens where a wide range of nationalities cohabitates.
-Our Constitution, which is only ten years old, recognizes seven nations living in our territory, namely the majority Albanian citizens, and the minority Serbs, Turks, Roma, Ashkali, and Egyptian communities.
+Our Constitution, which is only ten years old, recognizes seven ethnicities living in our territory, namely the majority Albanian citizens, and the minority Serbs, Turks, Roma, Ashkali, and Egyptian communities.

 Before the war and during the war of 1999 myself and others from the same nationality, Albanian called themselves so – Albanian (from Kosovo, just like the Albanians in Macedonia, Montenegro, or Serbia call themselves Albanians by adding from… the country they live in).
 After the war, when the international community and our provisional institutions started the establishment of the new country, they started to differentiate and call Albanians from Kosovo and all other Kosovo citizens Kosovars or Kosovans.